Frequently Asked Questions

 Is there public restroom access at Iris Theatre?

-St. Paul’s church has no public restroom access.
-The closest public toilet is located outside the building to left of the church entrance on the Covent Garden Piazza.
-There are several restaurants and pubs around who are happy to let you use their facilities as well.
+Unfortunately, St. Paul’s church has no public restroom access.
+No need to worry though… there is a very close public toilet located outside the building to left of the church entrance on the Covent Garden Piazza!
+There is an accessible restroom on site, but this is striclty for patrons with accessibility needs.

 Does Iris Theatre have disabled access?

 The grounds are wheelchair accesbile.
 There is also a wheelchair ramp to the left of the church steps which provides access to the main church building.
 If you have access requirements then before booking for our summer season please contact us at email@example.com to discuss how we can best facilitate your needs.

 Do you offer discounts to groups or schools?

 We offer discounts for school groups for some of our productions.
 We also offer family tickets up to 6 people.
 For more information email firstname.lastname@example.org

 Do you offer discounts for young people?